 Pearls of Empowerment invite nonprofit organizations to apply for grants that directly benefit women and/or children of Davie County.
 Our goal is to empower Davie County nonprofits to provide assistance and/or services for these two critical groups in ways they have been unable to in the past.
-The Pearls grant application is available from June – August annually.
+The Pearls grant application is available in June annually.
+The deadline was August 4th.
 Pearls grants are awarded each November.

 In its tenth year, Pearls awards total $317,112!

 2019 Pearls of Empowerment Grants total $40,100!

 Advocacy Center of Davie County – $5,600: Funding will be used for Housing Stabilization for Davie County Women and Children and to assist Davie County working residents who live at poverty level and have had a financial crisis interrupt their ability to pay rent/mortgage or utilities.
 The grant will also be used to assist senior citizens who own their homes but live on a fixed income that does not allow for basic repairs.